 . . . and the safe behind.

 With our wishes for improvement running most every facet of life, I assume chapter 29 is not music to many ears.
 Indeed, there have been many attempts throughout history to turn the civilization clock back; naturally, all fail.
 Aren’t the Islamic fanatics attempting that now in a fashion similar to the Inquisition?
 We attempt to solve the inherent problems civilization creates by either turning the clock back or pushing for an idealized progressive future.
 For the progressive side of this coin, socialism comes to mind.
 It is the classic Conservative vs. Liberal battle of ideologies… a vicious circle!

 We need a Twelve Step program

 Like any addiction, we always try to solve the problems inherent to civilization with more of the same.
-In steadfast denial, we think we can have our cake and eat it too.
-That won’t change until we are brave enough to take the first step.
+In steadfast denial, we think we can have it both ways.
+That won’t change until we are brave enough to take this first step.

 Naturally, accepting the reality of our situation won’t turn the clock back, but it may stabilize it and put the brakes on our clock’s fast-forward to some extent.
 If nothing else, such self-honesty allows us to reach great conformity, and therein find greater peace of mind.
 Chapter 65 sums it up…

 Of ancients adept in the way, none ever use it to enlighten people,